ninjakitteh69/Clickatell-Csharp/README.md

 add Rest.cs and API.cs into your project from the Scripts folder Add the Newtonsoft.JSON package to your project or the newtonsoft.json.dll file to your project

+##What This Class Can Do:

+This script allows you to send an sms or a 2 way message using Clickatell's platform.

 ##Using The Class:

 You call the class by using